Resources & Partnerships

 WECA staff understand we all want the child care crisis solved now, yet there is a tangle of intersecting forces that have brought us where we are today.
 WECA builds trust with community members and child care programs by showing up and investing in the work.
 Our staff have deep lived experience in the child care field as both center-based and family child care program leaders, and therefore understand what challenges the field is navigating.

 WECA staff have scaled WEESSN programming a half a dozen times and counting, so we know the steps that have made this successful.
 WEESSN helps guide feasibility and implementation plans and is responsive to the unique needs of each community in the process.
 This involves investigating local context, engaging partners with funding requirements and opportunities, and working directly with child care programs to explore and gauge feasibility.
 WECA prioritizes communities that have committed to securing additional funding for expansion into their region.

-High quality child care is the backbone of a thriving community.
-And, the evidence is clear that investing in children’s care and education makes a difference.
-If you’re interested in learning more or joining this movement to stabilize the system of child care in Wisconsin, contact us.
+High quality child care is the backbone of a thriving community, and the evidence is clear that investing in children’s care and education makes a difference.
+If you are interested in learning more or joining this movement to stabilize the system of child care in Wisconsin, please contact us.